sunny-kakrani/Devops-with-AWS-/H. Git & GitHub/github.md

 ## How we can revert the commit from the Local Repository

-* If we commit anything in local then the branch is ahead of that a particular commit and we should push that change , but If want to revert that commit from the local repository we can use th below command .
+* If we commit anything in local then the branch is ahead of that a particular commit and we should push that change , but If want to revert that commit from the local repository we can use the below command.

    * __$ git reset --hard HEAD~2__ (We will go to 2 commits back in the local repository)